-- A) Subject to subsection B, by submitting a bid in response to this bid solicitation, the Bidder certifies that: - i. it has read and understands the Ineligibility and Suspension Policy; - ii. it understands that certain domestic and foreign criminal charges and convictions, and other circumstances, as described in the Policy, will or may result in a determination of ineligibility or suspension under the Policy; - iii. it is aware that Canada may request additional information, certifications, and validations from the Bidder or a third party for purposes of making a determination of ineligibility or suspension; - iv. it has provided with its bid a complete list of all foreign criminal charges and convictions pertaining to itself, its affiliates and its proposed first tier subcontractors that, to the best of its knowledge and belief, may be similar to one of the listed offenses in the Policy; - v. none of the domestic criminal offenses, and other circumstances, described in the Policy that will or may result in a determination of ineligibility or suspension, apply to it, its affiliates and proposed first tier subcontractors; and - vi. it is not aware of a determination of ineligibility or suspension issued by PWGSC that applies to it. - B) Where a Bidder is unable to provide any of the certifications required by subsection A, it must submit with its bid the completed Integrity Declaration Form.
-Bidders must submit this form to Correctional Service of Canada with their bid.
+Subject to the sub-clause below entitled "Integrity Declaration Form", by submitting an Bid in response to this solicitation of Bids, the Bidder certifies that:

+- a) it has read and understands the Ineligibility and Suspension Policy; - b) it understands that certain circumstances, as described in the Policy, will or may result in a determination of ineligibility or suspension under the Policy; - it is aware that Canada may request additional information, certifications, and validations from the Bidder or a third party for the purpose of making a determination of ineligibility or suspension; - d) none of the circumstances described in Appendix 2 of the Policy that will or may result in a determination of ineligibility or suspension, apply to itself, its affiliates or its proposed first tier subcontractors; and - e) it is not aware of a determination of ineligibility or suspension issued by Canada that applies to it.

+1.1.5 Integrity Declaration Form.

+Where an Bidder is unable to provide any of the certifications required by the sub-clause above entitled "Bidder Certifications", at the time of its bid it must submit a completed Integrity Declaration Form.